singer-io/getting-started/README.md

 #### Save and Use Bookmarks

 When `persist-stitch` is run as above, it writes log lines to `stderr`, but `stdout` is reserved for outputting *bookmarks*.
 The last line in the output above is an example of a bookmark - it contains the date of the latest issue and commit extracted by the streamer.
-A bookmark is a JSON-formatted string that is injected into the data stream by the streamer, and then output to `stdout` by the persister once it has persisted all data prior to the bookmark.
+A bookmark is a JSON-formatted string that is put into the data stream by the streamer with a value that describes its location in the stream.
+Read more about bookmarks in the [Stream format] documentation.

+The Stitch persister writes the bookmark message to `stdout` once it has persisted all data that appeared in the stream before the bookmark.
+Note that although the bookmark is sent into the Stitch persister, the persister process doesn't actually store it anywhere or send it to the Stitch API, it just repeats it back to *stdout*.

 Streamers like the GitHub streamer can also accept a *FILE* argument that, if present, points to a file containing the last persisted